tombee/conductor/docs/contributing/embedding.md

 - Consistent state management across restarts
 - API access for community tools

-See [Daemon Mode](../guides/daemon-mode.md) for more on the daemon architecture.
+See [Daemon Mode](../guides/daemon-mode.md) for more on the controller architecture.
 :::